 Heirs of George Grosz – Recovery of Nazi-Looted Painting (George Grosz)

-Counseled the Egyptian government in connection with the successful U.S. prosecution of a defendant accused of conspiring to smuggle Egyptian antiquities.
+Represented the Egyptian government in U.S.v.Schultz, which involved the successful prosecution of a defendant accused of conspiring to smuggle Egyptian antiquities.

 Marei von Saher – Recovery of Nazi-Looted Painting (J.W. de Cock)

 Represented Marei von Saher in connection with her recovery of a painting by the Dutch pre-Renaissance painter J.W. de Cock ("The Temptation of St. Anthony"), that was looted from the collection of her father-in-law, the renowned Dutch art collector, Jacques Goudstikker.
 This was the first painting from the Goudstikker collection to be restituted to the family.

 Henry Newman – Settlement with Metropolitan Museum of Art (Claude Monet)